 - All invoices must include QR code.
 However, any invoices that are delivered via EDI are not obligated to include the QR code.

 As of January 1st 2023:

 - Relevant Invoices and tax documents must include the document code ATCUD.

 Unique Document Code (ATCUD) and Two-Dimensional QR Code

-The ATCUD Codes must appear on all invoices and their legibility must be guaranteed, regardless of the medium in which it is presented to the customer, both in electronic and printed format.
-The representation of the QR Code on invoices only affects invoices that are presented in paper or signed PDF.
+ATCUD Codes included on invoices must be legible regardless of the medium in which it is presented to the customer, including invoices in both electronic and printed format.
+The representation of the QR code will only affect invoices that are presented in paper or signed PDF.

 In documents with multiple pages, the ATCUD code must appear on each.
 The QR code can be placed either on the first or last page.